chinapedia/wikipedia.abstract.en/Page/Flirting.md

 -   challenges (including teasing, questions, qualifying, and feigned disinterest), which may serve to increase tension, and to test intention and congruity, and
 -   adoration which includes offers, approval and tact, knowledge and demonstration of poise, self-assurance, smart and stylish, a commanding attitude.

 Flirting behavior varies across cultures due to different modes of social etiquette, such as how closely people should stand (proxemics), how long to hold eye contact, how much touching is appropriate and so forth.[1]
 Nonetheless, some behaviors may be more universal.
-For example, ethologist Irenäus Eibl-Eibesfeldt found that in places as different as Africa and North America, women exhibit similar flirting behavior, such as a prolonged stare followed by a head tilt away with a little smile, as seen in the accompanying image associated with a Hollywood film.Marilyn_Monroe_and_Cary_Grant_in_Monkey_Business_trailer_3.JPG) flirting with Dr. Fulton (played by Cary Grant) in the film _Monkey Business_]]
+For example, ethologist Irenäus Eibl-Eibesfeldt found that in places as different as Africa and North America, women exhibit similar flirting behavior, such as a prolonged stare followed by a head tilt away with a little smile, as seen in the accompanying image associated with a Hollywood film.) flirting with Dr. Fulton (played by Cary Grant) in the film _Monkey Business_]]

 Etymology